Skip to content

 We are seeking a permanent, part-time Administrative Director to help us further our mission of promoting pro bono service and public-interest law.
 The Administrative Director will provide behind-the-scenes support for our membership outreach, training programs, and access to justice advocacy.
 Learn more here.
 Priority will be given to those who apply before November 5.

-Photo: Jessica Steinberg Headshot
+Photo: Jessica Steinberg headshot

 Jessica Steinberg: Focused on Helping Tenants